emmett-framework/emmett/docs/orm/advanced.md

 The `Model` class can be subclassed and extended by design in many different ways.
 You can also define models without creating a table for them in the database and use them as meta classes for common fields, validations and other needs.

-In fact, even if some properties regarding your model are bound dictionaries of the class itself, weppy will *hack* these attributes in order to make them inherit and extend the ones from the upper models.
+In fact, even if some properties regarding your model are bound dictionaries of the class itself, Emmett will *hack* these attributes in order to make them inherit and extend the ones from the upper models.

 For instance, if you have a lot of models where you want to store the creation and update timestamps, you can write down a simple model for that: